CD-Xbow/simple-scintilla/README.md

 This is a simple editor based on Scintilla.that does the basic stuff, it even opens files!!!!
 I say that because 95% of Scintilla examples don't and they don't because it is a pig to do..
 The code is straight forward and resonably well commented.
 Evertthing works, though a couple of things are klutzy, like the printing.
+The repo contains all the files needed and a compiled version for Windows.

 ## Version 0.2